NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Neural Radiance Field (NeRF) pre Gaussian Splatting

 \subsubsection{Jointly Optimized Latent Models}

-These model use latent codes as a key aspect of view-synthesis, but jointly optimize the latent code with the scene model.
-The models listed in this section are not generative, but instead use latent codes account for various changeable aspects of the scene.
+These models use latent codes as a key aspect of view-synthesis but jointly optimize the latent code with the scene model.
+The models listed in this section are not generative but instead use latent codes to account for various changeable aspects of the scene.
 In Generative Latent Optimization (GLO) \cite{2017GLO}, a set of randomly sampled latent codes $\{\V{z_1},...,\V{z_n}\}$, usually normally distributed, is paired to a set of images $\{I_1,...,I_n \}$.
 These latent codes are input to a generator $G$ whose parameters are jointly optimized with the latent code using some reconstruction loss $L$ such as $L_2$.
 I.e., the optimization is formulated as

-where $\V{u_i}$ represent the other inputs not optimized over (needed in NeRF but not necessarily for other models).
+where $\V{u_i}$ represents the other inputs not optimized over (needed in NeRF but not necessarily for other models).
 According to the GLO authors, this method can be thought of as a Discriminator-less GAN.

-One should note that many NeRF models use latent codes to condition for certain aspects of the scene such as the appearance and transient embeddings in NeRF-W. These models are typically optimized using GLO.
+One should note that in the 2020–2023 era, many NeRF models use latent codes to condition certain aspects of the scene, such as the appearance and transient embeddings in NeRF-W. These models are typically optimized using GLO.
 We do not list them in this section unless the latent code is used explicitly for scene editing as a key idea in the paper.

-\textbf{Edit-NeRF} \cite{2021editnerf} (June 2021) allowed for scene editing using image conditioning from user input.
-Edit-NeRF's shape representation was composed of a category specific shared shape network $F_{share}$, and a instance specific shape network $F_{inst}$. $F_{inst}$ was conditioned on $\mathbf{z_s}$ whereas $F_{shared}$ was not.
-In theory, the $F_{shared}$ behaved as a deformation field, not unlike \cite{nerf2021_nerfies}.
-The NeRF editing was formulated as a joint optimization problem of both the NeRF network parameters and the latent codes $\mathbf{z_s,z_a}$, using GLO.
+\textbf{Edit-NeRF} (June 2021) \cite{2021editnerf} allowed for scene editing using image conditioning from user input.
+Edit-NeRF's shape representation was composed of a category-specific shared shape network $F_{share}$ and an instance-specific shape network $F_{inst}$. $F_{inst}$ was conditioned on $\mathbf{z_s}$, whereas $F_{shared}$ was not.
+In theory, $F_{shared}$ behaved as a deformation field, not unlike \cite{nerf2021_nerfies}.
+The NeRF editing was formulated as a joint optimization problem of both the NeRF network parameters and the latent codes $\mathbf{z_s, z_a}$, using GLO.
 They then conducted NeRF photometric loss optimization on latent codes, then on the MLP weights, and finally optimized both latent codes and weights jointly.